Some crisis comes slowly, others overnight.

 Read more about how your home is a real estate investment.

 Do not leave yourself or your family unprotected against financial storms… Build up savings. ~ Ezra Taft Benson

 Very high income and high savings rate

-Of course, you can use the same formula as described above if you make 70k per month.
-You would have a 30000 emergency fund or even 70 thousand dollars at home and easily accessible bank account with at least 200 thousand dollars on it.
-This way you have a high probability of continuing your lifestyle when you hit the rough patch.
+A: You can use the same formula as described above if you make 70k per month.
+You would have a 30000 emergency fund or even 70 thousand dollars at home and an easily accessible bank account with at least 200 thousand dollars on it.
+This way, you have a high probability of continuing your lifestyle when you hit the rough patch.

-The second option to determine emergency fund size is on your country’s average income levels.
-This way you could base your reserves on a double or triple of a good income.
+B: The second option to determine emergency fund size is on your country’s average income levels.
+You could base your reserves on a double or triple of a good income.
 You still have all your money in financial and long-term investments, but lower emergency reserves make you scale down your spending in the time of crisis.

 Lower spending, in turn, gives you a lot longer runway.
 And, of course, when you scale down your spending, you’ll feel the need to get back up and do something about the situation.